-PN 103C-CLINICAL PRACTICUM III (2 CR): This course provides students with the opportunity to apply and integrate the complex knowledge and skills learned in Levels 1, 2, and 3.
+PN 103C-CLINICAL PRACTICUM III (112.5 hrs.): This course provides students with the opportunity to apply the complex knowledge and skills learned in Levels 1, 2, and 3.
 Using the nursing process as the framework, students practice technical and interpersonal skills to provide nursing care for patients, families, and significant others in a variety of settings.